BSD-Yassin/usync/README.md

   - SSH options support (`-s`, `--ssh-opt`)
   - Move files instead of copying (`-m`, `--move`)
 - **Cloud Services** (via CLI tools):
-  - AWS S3 via `aws s3 cp` and `aws s3 sync`
+  - AWS S3 via `aws s3 cp` and `aws s3 sync` (fully tested and supported)
-  - Other cloud storage via their respective CLI tools
+  - Other cloud storage via their respective CLI tools (see [Cloud Services](#cloud-services) below)
 - **Experimental Features**:
   - Continuous synchronization daemon (see [Daemon Mode](#daemon-mode-experimental) below)
-- **Cross-Platform**: Works on Unix-like systems (Linux, macOS, BSD) and Windows
+- **Cross-Platform**: Works on Unix-like systems (Linux, macOS, BSD) and Windows (experimental)

+## Experimental and Untested Features

+**⚠️ Important**: The following features are experimental, placeholder implementations, or not yet fully tested.
+Suggestions, fixes, and contributions are welcome!

+### Windows Builds
+- Windows builds are **experimental** and not fully tested
+- Windows compilation is currently commented out in CI/CD workflows
+- Contributions to improve Windows support are welcome

+### Cloud Storage Providers (Placeholder/Experimental)

+The following cloud storage providers have placeholder implementations but are **not tested**:

+- **Azure Blob Storage**: Placeholder implementation via `az storage` CLI
+  - Not tested in production
+  - Suggestions and fixes welcome
+  - Will use Azure CLI when fully implemented

+- **Google Cloud Storage**: Placeholder implementation via `gsutil` CLI
+  - Not tested in production
+  - Suggestions and fixes welcome
+  - Will use Google Cloud SDK when fully implemented

+### Planned Cloud Storage Providers

+The following cloud storage providers are planned but **not yet implemented**:

+- **Google Drive**: Planned, will be an optional feature (not in default build)
+- **Dropbox**: Planned, will be an optional feature (not in default build)
+- **SharePoint**: Planned, will be an optional feature (not in default build)

+These will follow the project's methodology of using native CLI tools rather than SDKs when implemented.
+Contributions for these features are welcome!

 ## Installation